Bruno Bobone: Early life

 In 1984 Bobone graduated in Management at the University of Lisbon.

 Career

 After completing his studies in management, he joined the family company Grupo Pinto Basto, dedicated to maritime services.

 His professional career includes administrator of the Aleluia - Ceramics, Commerce and Industry, administrator of the VA Group - Vista Alegre Participaciones, SA and administrator of the Caima Ceramics and Services.
 He chairs the Board of Directors of the Pinto Basto Group.
 He serves as Vice Chairman of the ASK Advisory Services Kapital SA and Director of the Agricultural Society of Quinta de Fôja.

-Civil society organizations
+Civil society organisations

-Bobone serves in civil society organizations.
+Bobone serves in civil society organisations.
 He was European president, world vice president and is currently a member of the International Board of the International Christian Union of Business Executives - UNIAPAC.

 He was vice president of the Christian Association of Entrepreneurs and Managers and President of the General Assembly of the Ocean Forum.

 Chamber of Commerce and Portuguese Industry

 In 2005, he assumed the presidency of the Portuguese Chamber of Commerce and Industry, a private business association serving Portuguese companies since 1834.
 The association promotes the development of its associates nationally and internationally.